 Lync 2013 SP1

 Issues that this service pack fixesThis service pack fixes the Lync 2013 issues that are described in the following Microsoft Knowledge Base (KB) articles:

-If the Service Pack 1 update is uninstalled on a computer that is running Windows 8 or 8.1, an Office application tile on the start screen is blank without an application name or icon if the application is pinned to the start screen.
-To work around this issue, you can repair the Office installation in the Programs and Features control panel.
+If the Service Pack 1 update is uninstalled on a computer that is running Windows 8 or 8.1, an Office application tile on the start screen is blank without an application name or icon if the application is pinned to the Start screen.
+To work around this issue, repair the Office installation in the Programs and Features item in Control Panel.

 If you want to re-enable these add-ins, follow these steps:

 - Open the Options dialog from the File tab.